European Studies (EURO) minor features an interdisciplinary approach to

 EURO minors share a common core of three courses:

 - HIST 456 Europe Since 1945

 - POLS 313 European Grand Strategy

-For a complete list of all classes you will take and their descriptions, please see our Course Catalog.
+For a complete list of courses, including elective options, please see our Course Catalog.

 If you want to learn more about the EURO minor, contact the Director of European Studies: